codemk8/blog/src/pages/microservice-auth.md

 There are many ways to implement a microservice.
 Here we make several opinionated design decisions.

 1. For interface, we decide to expose the service via Restful HTTP endpoints.
-Other options include (g)RPC or message queue, which we will try later.
+Other options include (g)RPC, message queue or GraphQL.
+Since this service is so fundamental, we pick REST.
 2. For persistent storage of user information, we decide to use AWS's DynamoDB, which is a scalable key-value schema-less database.
 Even though this requires some prior configurations on AWS, the benefits of doing so are enormous:
     * We no longer worry about loss of data;
     * We do not need to set up and maintain a database ourselves;